bluedrool/Qidi-Q2-tuning-tweaks-and-mods/docs/lowertheplate.md

-#How to make the printer lower the build plate after printing ends
+# How to make the printer lower the build plate all the way after printing ends

 Change in slicer machine end G-code this line: